Grimm-s-Alchemy-Chamber/hackers_hive/CONTRIBUTING.md

 ```

 - **Create a Pull Request:** Go to the original repository and create a Pull Request (PR) from your forked branch.
 Provide a descriptive title and details about your contribution.
+  - Don't forget to link PR to issue if you are solving one.
+  - We may ask for changes to be made before a PR can be merged, either using suggested changes or pull request comments.
+You can apply suggested changes directly through the UI.
+You can make any       other changes in your fork, then commit them to your branch.
+  - As you update your PR and apply changes, mark each conversation as resolved
+  - If you run into any merge issues, checkout this git tutorial to help you resolve merge conflicts and other issues.

 - **Review and Discussion:** Participate in the review process by responding to comments, addressing feedback, and making necessary revisions.